 Informal Economy Budget Analysis

-Informal Economy Budget Analysis (IEBA) asks how government budgets address the needs and interests of different groups of informal workers.
-It also investigates what opportunities exist for informal workers or their representatives to participate at different stages of the budget process.
+Informal Economy Budget Analysis (IEBA) examines how government budgets address the needs and interests of different groups of informal workers.
+It also explores what opportunities exist for informal workers (or their representatives) to participate at different stages of the budget process.

-IEBA was developed and tested in South Africa by Debbie Budlender, Francie Lund, Caroline Skinner, and Imraan Valodia as part of the Durban Informal Economy Policy Process: see Durban Informal Economy Policy Process.
-In 2009, WIEGO commissioned the analysis of government budgets from an informal economy perspective under the technical guidance of Debbie Budlender in one city in each of four countries – Belo Horizonte in Brazil, Lahore in Pakistan, Metropolitan Lima in Peru, and Quezon City in the Philippines.
+WIEGO then commissioned an analysis of government budgets from an informal economy perspective in four cities: Belo Horizonte in Brazil, Lahore in Pakistan, Metropolitan Lima in Peru, and Quezon City in the Philippines.
+Debbie Budlender provided technical guidance for this.

 Each case focused on both the national budget and a city budget.
 In each case, country researchers drafted detailed research reports.
 See:

 - Salej, A. 2010.
 Informal Economy Budget Analysis in Brazil and Belo Horizonte.
-Research Report, No. 2.
+WIEGO Working Paper No. 15.

 - Mumtaz, K. and Saleem, N. 2010.
 Informal Economy Budget Analysis in Pakistan and Ravi Town, Lahore.
-Research Report, No. 3.
+WIEGO Working Paper No. 14.

 - Aliaga Linares, L. 2010.
 Informal Economy Budget Analysis in Peru and Metropolitan Lima.
-Research Report, No. 4.
+WIEGO Working Paper No. 13.

 - Casanova-Dorotan, F. 2010.
 Informal Economy Budget Analysis in Philippines and Quezon City.
-Research Report, No. 5.
+WIEGO Working Paper No. 12.

-The preparation of each case concluded with a policy dialogue to share and discuss the findings with membership-based organizations of informal workers and other relevant stakeholders.
+A policy dialogue was held to share and discuss the findings with membership-based organizations of informal workers and other relevant stakeholders.

 Debbie Budlender drafted popular versions of these reports.
 See:

 - Budlender, D. 2009.
 Informal Economy Budget Analysis in Philippines and Quezon City.
-Budget Briefing Note, No.4.
+Budget Brief No.1.

-For the consolidated report summarizing the findings from the four cities/countries, see Budlender, D. Informal Economy Budget Analysis in Brazil, Pakistan, Peru and Philippines.
+Read the consolidated report summarizing the findings from the four cities: Budlender, D. Informal Economy Budget Analysis in Brazil, Pakistan, Peru and Philippines.
+WIEGO Working Paper No. 11.

 Debbie Budlender also drafted a guide on how to conduct informal economy budget analyses.
 This guide is aimed at researchers and others who might like to undertake IEBAs in other cities and countries.
 See:

 - Budlender, D. How to Analyse Government Budgets from an Informal Economy Perspective.
-Technical Briefing Note, No. 1.
+Technical Brief No. 1.

 The research reference team for this project consisted of Marty Chen (WIEGO International Co-ordinator and Harvard University) and Francie Lund (WIEGO Social Protection Programme Director and University of KwaZulu-Natal).